WayToTheTop/Predicting-auction-prices-Case-study/README.md

 Description
 ===========
-`run.py` trains linear model on the data in `data/Train.csv`and makes a prediction for `data/test.csv`.
+`run.py` trains linear model on the data in `data/Train.csv` and makes a prediction for `data/test.csv`.
 Predictions are saved to file `predictions.csv`.

+All functions are in `ridge_model.py`.